bargavjayaraman/hugo_site/content/authors/admin/_index.md

 email: ""
 ---

-I'm currently pursuing PhD in Computer Science at School of Engineering and Applied Science, University of Virginia.
-I am advised by [Professor David Evans](https://www.cs.virginia.edu/~evans/) and my area of research is broadly in [Privacy Preserving Machine Learning](https://oblivc.org/ppml/).
+I obtained PhD in Computer Science from the School of Engineering and Applied Science, University of Virginia, where I was advised by [Professor David Evans](https://www.cs.virginia.edu/~evans/).
+I will be joining Meta AI Research Group as a post-doctoral researcher.
+My research interest is broadly in [Privacy Preserving Machine Learning](https://oblivc.org/ppml/).